 The vibrant ecosystem within Sri Lankan tea plantations is crucial for maintaining the ecological balance.
 Conservation projects aim to preserve these environments through various initiatives:

-- Habitat Conservation: The establishment of protected areas within plantations to safeguard native species.
+- Habitat Conservation: Establishing protected areas within plantations to safeguard native species.

-- Agricultural Practices: Adoption of organic farming and reduced use of pesticides to minimize environmental impact.
+- Agricultural Practices: Adopt organic farming and reduce the use of pesticides to minimize environmental impact.

 Eco-friendly Tourism